Samuel Barber (minister): Imprisonment and later career

 In 1790 Barber was moderator of the general synod.
-He took a leading part in the Down election of that year, which returned the Hon.
+He took a leading part in the County Down election of that year, which returned the Hon.
 Robert Stewart (afterwards Lord Castlereagh) in the Presbyterian interest, after a contest of thirteen weeks.
 In 1798 the authorities regarded him as a dangerous man.
 He was seized by a body of troops at his residence in the townland of Tullyquilly, and lodged in Downpatrick gaol on a charge of high treason.
 On 14 and 16 July he was tried by court-martial, but nothing was proved against him; he was never a United Irishman.
 However, he was detained in durance, and his third daughter, Margaret, a girl of sixteen, voluntarily shared his imprisonment.
 On his release, after a long confinement, he could obtain no redress.
 In religion, as in politics, he was a pronounced liberal, though no controversialist.
 His manuscript sermons are unmistakably Arian, and in the original draft of his Remarks he says, "Suppose now any legislator should so far forget common sense as to decree three one, and one three, &c."
 He was fond of quoting the Greek Testament in his sermons, and (marvellous to say) his draft of a petition to parliament from his presbytery contains two citations from Theodoret in the original.
 For an incident of his pastoral experience, turning on the difficulties of the then Irish marriage law, can be found in the autobiography of Catherine Cappe.
 Montgomery assigns to him "a singularly vigorous mind, a cultivated taste, a ready wit, a fluent elocution, a firm purpose, an unsullied character, and a most courteous demeanour."

 Barber died 5 September 1811, in his seventy-fourth year.